shrki416/github-user-search-app/README.md

-# template-repo
+# github-user-search-app

-Boilerplate repo for a Full Stack node application.
+A simple app that allows you to search for users on github.

 ## Installation: